 Hosting dinners with captains of industry, senior government officials, politicians and civil society activists to discuss a broad range of issues in a

 Chatham House Rule environment.

 Thematic Dialogues and Seminars

-Hosting a series of dialogue interventions with diverse leaders on issues of political economy, economic progress, trade and trade relations, and cross-sectoral trust.
+Hosting a series of dialogue interventions with diverse leaders on issues of political economy, economic progress, societal development, and cross-sectoral trust.

 Connecting the public to topical and strategic national conversations with prominent business, societal leaders and public sector leaders.

 Our Leadership Programmes:

 Nexus is an award-winning leadership programme, designed to equip leaders in business, civil society and government with both the self- and the social- awareness to lead effectively in this complex and rapidly changing world.
 Nexus aims to transform the ways leaders make-meaning of the world around them, enabling them to be more adaptable, more collaborative, and more skilful in engaging with complexity in their personal and professional lives.
 Nexus challenges leaders to see – and to see beyond – their existing assumptions and biases; equips them to engage with diverse and divergent perspectives in ways that lead to innovative outcomes; and enables them to create inclusive cultures that allow everyone to contribute.